- Asia & the Middle East

 Day 11 – Luanda

-Visit Santiago Beach to see the numerous shipwrecks in the bay and later transfer to the airport for your onward flight.
+Visit the Miradouro du Lua, with its interesting rock formations, as well as Santiago Beach to see the numerous shipwrecks in the bay.
+Transfer to the airport for your onward flight.

 Day 1 – Luanda